Skip to content

 Where can I get a radon test in Madison?

-Public Health Madison and Dane County serves as the local radon resource, and Wisconsin has 17 Radon Information Centers statewide with test kits for about $15 including lab analysis.
+Public Health Madison and Dane County serves as the local radon resource, and Wisconsin has 17 Radon Information Centers statewide that sell low-cost test kits including lab analysis.
+Kit prices change, so check the Wisconsin DHS radon information centers page for current details.
 You can also reach the state radon line at 1-888-LOW-RADON (1-888-569-7236).
 Winter is the best time to test in Wisconsin.

 How much does radon mitigation cost in Madison?

 Wisconsin DHS estimates a contractor-installed system typically costs $1,000 to $2,000 statewide, and Madison-area homes fall in that range depending on foundation type and system design.
-The professional you are matched with will quote your specific home.
+The professional we send your request to will quote your specific home.
 Ongoing cost is mainly the fan electricity.

 Can you fix radon before a Madison home closes?